yujiri8/yujiri.xyz/reviews/halo.md

 ## Halo 3

-Halo 3 has an interesting mechanic since you're with the Arbiter more often than not: the Arbiter is immortal ally, *but* he can be defeated temporarily and get back up after the fight.
+Halo 3 has an interesting mechanic since you're with the Arbiter more often than not: the Arbiter is an immortal ally, *but* he can be defeated temporarily and get back up after the fight.
 I like how this mechanic works compared to the immortal allies in Reach because you have to fight *with* the Arbiter to maximize his value, or else he goes down and leaves you alone.

 ### Snipers